-The Unit has two sections, Editorial Services and Information, and a Community Liaison Officer.
-The PAU is responsible for several publications including UNIKEN (a fortnightly campus journal for staff and students), Quarterly (a journal for alumni, staff and general public), the University's Annual Report, Occasional Papers, Information for New Students, Guide to the Campus, You and the University, and a visitor's leaflet.
+The Unit, which is responsible to the Vice-Chancellor, provides information, editorial and community liaison services for the University.
+The PAU is responsible for several publications including Uniken (a fortnightly campus journal for staff and students), Focus (a newsletter for staff, Quarterly (a journal for alumni, staff and general public), the University's Annual Report, Occasional Papers, Information for New Students, Handbook for Prospective Students, Guide to the Campus, and a visitor's leaflet.

-Other services of the PAU are official news releases, general liaison with the media, a daily press cuttings service, design and editorial advice for publications of a general nature, liaison with the community and photography for the University's administration.
+Other services of the PAU are official news releases, general liaison with the media, a press cuttings service, design and editorial advice for publications of a general nature, liaison with the community and photography for the University's administration.